 From Skyline, Medinger, who now serves on the advisory council for Western States and founded the Quad Dipsea and Lake Sonoma 50, went on to run classic races like American River and, eventually, Western States.
 “By the mid-1980s I had completely converted to a trail runner and an ultrarunner.
 I never looked back,” he said.

-Just shy of 300 runners participated in the inaugural Skyline, including Bob Cooper, who placed second overall and was just 16 at the time, and Bjorg Austrheim-Smith, who placed first among women.
+Just shy of 300 runners participated in the inaugural Skyline, including Bob Cooper, who placed second overall, and Bjorg Austrheim-Smith, who placed first among women.
 Today, attendance is similar with about 200 runners having competed in 2021, despite many more events vying for their attention.
 In a 2017 ode to the race for Trail Runner, Sarah Lavender Smith wrote, “It’s for first-timers and old-timers more than sponsored ‘elites.’
 Like a favorite old shoe, it feels good and doesn’t wear out.
 Always friendly, never flashy.”